Sameer2499/100program/README.md

-List of some basic coding problems
+List of some basic coding problems implemented in C++.